Selective machine learning of doubly robust functionals

-which measures the maximum change of underlying functional at a selected candidate learner $(k_0,l_0)$ induced by perturbing one of the nuisance parameters at the time, and holding the other fixed.
 We call this a pseudo-risk because unlike a standard definition of risk (e.g., mean squared error) which is typically defined in terms of the data generating mechanism and a given candidate machine learner, the proposed definition is in terms of all candidate machine learners.
-We also consider the following population mixed-minimax pseudo-risk,
+For instance, for $K=2,L=2$ and $K=3,L=3$,